-But when I have the time to deep clean, I like to get my cooktop to sparkle.
-Maybe it's because I'm a tiny bit OCD, but I love it when there's a reflection on the cooktop or the sink.
+But when I have a few minutes with nothing to do (ha!), I like to make my cooktop sparkle.
+Maybe it’s because I’m a tiny bit OCD, but I love it when there’s a reflection on the cooktop or the sink.
 Is it just me?

 So here’s my secret (although I’m sure many of you already know about this wonder product): Bar keepers friend.

 I’ve tried other products, but this just can’t be beat.
 It lasts forever and only costs pennies per use.

 Take a good look because it won’t stay this clean for too long.
 But again, it doesn’t take long to get it clean again.